-Sometimes the situation requires pruning only 1 side of the tree, pruning 1 side more than the other, or pruning just the middle of the tree.
+Sometimes the situation requires pruning only one side of the tree, pruning one side more than the other or pruning just the middle of the tree.
 These variations are known as side pruning, slope pruning or “V pruning.”
-Trees may appear unbalanced at first, but a healthy tree will cope with the changes, and its appearance will soften over time.
+Trees may appear unbalanced at first, but a healthy tree will cope with the changes and its appearance will soften over time.

 We cannot use directional pruning on some trees, like redwoods or palms, because they grow straight up from a “central leader.”
 When these trees are planted under power lines, we must cut back the crown or remove the tree.

 We remove trees to protect your property from potential hazards and to prevent tree-related power outages.
 If we need to remove a tree on your property because of a potentially hazardous situation, we will contact you ahead of time.
 We will not charge you for the removal.